krtierney/krtierney.com/about.md

 * Visited Lanzarote on a friend holiday.
 Finally got back under the sea post-pregnancy on some nice shore dives.
 Saw a cuttlefish!
 * Somehow against all possible odds agreed to give a conference talk for StaffPlus London.
 Honestly, who could say no to the LeadDev folks when they come calling?
 I could not, so I did it, and people seemed to like it.
 * Since I was putting together a conference talk anyway... went and gave it at Brighton Ruby.
 I keep going back there every year for good reason.
 Good eggs down in Brighton.
+* Took the Bernina mountain railway over the Alps, on a 10-day, 5-stop tour through Italy and Switzerland.
+Dipped my baby's toes in Lake Como.
+* Got made redundant, as my employer decided that platform engineering teams, and staff engineers, were not necessary to their business.
+* Started at Intercom as a Senior Product Engineer

 ## 2022
 * Staff Engineer on the Platform Engineering team at Farewill